RebeccaOlson/OpenRefine-humanities-lesson/_episodes/01-working-with-openrefine.md

 > ## Solution
 >
-> Removing the leading white spaces means that each entry in this column has exactly one space (between the genus and species names).
+> Removing the leading white spaces means that each entry in this column has exactly one space (between the first and second names).
 > Therefore, when you split with space as the separator, you will get only two columns.
 {: .solution}